filipe11402/DDD-ValueObjects/README.md

 ## Introduction
 Different approaches on how to create Value Objects regarding DDD aspect.
-All code that we talk about is present
+All code that we talk about is present in this repo

 ## What is a value object?
 ValueObjects allow you to represent simple primitive types such as `string` or `double` in your system, but in a more comprehensive way.